-g.
+f.
 Bankruptcy

-Federal bankruptcy laws exclude from discharge student loans made by a state agency except in the case where hardship circumstances are approved by the court.
+Federal bankruptcy laws exclude from discharge student loans made by a state agency except in the case of court approved hardship circumstances.
 If a borrower is adjudicated bankrupt and has liability for the SELF Loan discharged, the cosigner, if not part of the bankruptcy, remains liable for unpaid principal and interest.